Making better mnemonics with stronger images

 This will help you remember the mnemonic better.

-Maybe the word sociable, meaning to "enjoy meeting and engaging with other people" is not being retained in your memory even after seeing the following mnemonic:
+Maybe the word "turkey" is not being retained in your memory even after seeing the following mnemonic:

-So you may have to change the image in your head to one more bizarre and as crazy as possible.
+So you may have to change the image and the wording to help you remember as follows:

 Now it's more likely to be remembered.

-Maybe the meaning of slake just doesn't spring to mind even after seeing the following mnemonic:
+Maybe the french for "water" just doesn't spring to mind even after seeing the following mnemonic: